- Optimizely Classic

 - Place API calls to capture visitor dimension data, or to add/remove visitors from dimensions

-This article will show you how to create custom dimensions, which add visitor information through the API, and use them to filter your results.
+This article will show you how to create custom dimensions in Optimizely Classic, which add visitor information through the API, and use them to filter your results.
 Want to see how to set up and use dimensions?
 Watch this short video.

 What are dimensions?